Create an assignment

-Please also note that if you create a text submission assignment, and then change your mind, you cannot change it to a file-based submission.
+Please also note that if you create an assignment submission folder of a particular type (file, text, on paper or observed in person), and then change your mind, you cannot change it to a different type of submission.
 You will need to create a brand new assignment.

 It is your responsibility to make sure that all material uploaded to Ryerson University's LMS/Brightspace by D2L and other systems complies with Canadian copyright laws.
 Please consult the "Do-it-Yourself Copyright Checking workflow" before you upload content.

 Use Ryerson University's already existing licences for content from the library and the Ryerson University "Fair Dealing Guideline".

 If you have copyright questions contact email@example.com.

 - On the Assignment Submission Folders page, click New Submission Folder.